ArduPilot/ardupilot_wiki/common/source/docs/common-dshot-blheli32-telemetry.rst

 BLHeli_32 and BLHeli_S ESC Telemetry
 ====================================

 If the ESC has this capability, it allows monitoring and logging of performance data that previously required additional sensors (like power modules and RPM sensors).
 The detailed data provided by every ESC allows real-time decisions and individual ESC or motor performance tuning and failure analysis.
+Note that a given ESC may or may not have a specific sensor's data transmitted via telemetry.
+It is common for 4 in 1 escs to provide voltage and current sensors but not transmit the data via telemetry, but rather by direct connection to the autopilot.
+Check the ESC data sheet and connection information for details.

 .. note:: ArduPilot does not currently support the polling of the ESCs for telemetry data via throttle idle messages over the signal line in non DShot protocols.

 Connecting your ESCs for use with Dshot protocol and BLHeli_32/BLHeli_S features
 ================================================================================